remnrem/luna-doc/docs/ref/manipulations.md

 _De-references signals with respect to one or more other signals_

-This command is a mirror of `REFERENCE`: instead of subtracting another reference signal, this simply adds it back in, i.e. effectively removing an existing reference.
+This command is a mirror of [`REFERENCE`](manipulations.md#reference): instead of subtracting another reference signal, this simply adds it back in, i.e. effectively removing an existing reference.
 The options (`new`, `pairwise`, `sr`, `sig` and `ref`) are otherwise similar, see above for details.

+<h3>Methods</h3>

+A previously applied reference is reversed by adding back the reference signal to the target channel, recovering an approximation to the original unreferenced signal.
+This is the arithmetic inverse of the re-referencing operation.

 ## MINMAX